Mastering Supply Chain – Logistics Coordinator

 This information is anecdotal and based on roles Hunter Campbell is currently recruiting or has previously recruited and relate to base salaries.
 They do not include any additional bonuses or benefits.

-Salaries of Logistics Coordinators vary depending on the level of experience and the responsibilities within a role.
-A Supply Chain Graduate or personal moving from a warehouse or administration-based role could expect a salary between $55,000 to $60,000.
+A Supply Chain Graduate or person moving from a warehouse or administration-based role could expect a salary between $55,000 to $60,000.
 Once they gain experience and show promising signs of progression, they may take on further responsibility in their role, which would likely see them having more autonomy in decision making and moving to a salary between $60,000 to $70,000.

 Advanced Logistics Coordinators may see themselves in larger and more complex logistics-based roles.
-An advance Logistics Coordinator could expect to see themselves having direct reports.
+An experienced Logistics Coordinator could expect to see themselves having direct reports.
 These salaries will vary depending on the industry, company size and levels of responsibility.

 Back to Insights